Student or Learner

 In his last year of his tenure, President Bush has become a lame duck thanks to obstructionist Democrats in the Congress.

-lame duck = ē noun 1 an ineffectual or unsuccessful person or thing; 2 a political official who has lost power due to term limit or losing the vote
+lame duck = a political official who has lost power due to term limit or losing the vote

 I flew a lame duck profile so I didnt get shot down by friendly fire

-lame duck = a flight profile which a plane flies as if it has mechanical problems in time of exercise or war.
+lame duck = a flight profile which a plane flies if it has mechanical problems in time of excercise or war.